 Functional Safety

-The topics covered by the IEC 61508 family of standards and those related to them (ISO 13849s, ISO 16232s, IEC 62061, IEC 61800-5-2, IEC 61496s, EN 50495, etc.) constitute the state-of-the-art and the normative reference for the design and management of safety systems in plants, with particular attention to electrical, electronic and programmable electronic systems.
-They are widely used in various industrial sectors including the chemical, petrochemical, refining, nuclear, transport, electro-medical, industrial automation and automotive industries.
+The topics covered by the IEC 61508 family of standards and related standards (such as ISO 13849s, ISO 16232s, IEC 62061, IEC 61800-5-2, IEC 61496s, EN 50495, etc.) constitute the state-of-the-art and normative reference for the design and management of safety systems in plants.
+This is especially true for electrical, electronic, and programmable electronic systems, and they find widespread application across various industrial sectors, including the chemical, petrochemical, refining, nuclear, transport, electro-medical, industrial automation, and automotive industries.

-Machinery Directive 2006/42/EC requires that the safety-related elements of the control system be designed and constructed so as to ensure that any failure in the control logic of the machinery does not cause dangerous events.
-It thus becomes critical to determine the Performance Level (PL) achieved, based on the parameters of the chain of command and, in particular, on the Diagnostic Coverage (DC) and on the Mean Time to Dangerous Failure (MTTFD) or B10D for electromechanical/mechanical components.
+In compliance with the Machinery Directive 2006/42/EC, it is mandated that safety-related elements of the control system be designed and constructed to prevent any failure in the control logic from causing dangerous events.
+Therefore, determining the Performance Level (PL) is crucial, taking into account parameters such as the chain of command, Diagnostic Coverage (DC), and Mean Time to Dangerous Failure (MTTFD) or B10D for electromechanical/mechanical components.

-The purpose of such standards is to determine the Performance Level (PL) or the Safety Integrity Level (SIL) reached, based on the architecture of the system and the reliability of the components.
+These standards serve the purpose of establishing the Performance Level (PL) or Safety Integrity Level (SIL) based on the system’s architecture and component reliability.

 How ECO works

-The verification – as conducted by ECO Certificazioni – of the parts linked to the safety of the command system is a voluntary modular service structured in phases.
-The service was developed to accompany machine manufacturers from the defining of the safety functions deriving from the machine risk assessment, to then continue on to the definition of the functional diagrams (Functional Block Diagram or FBD and Reliability Block Diagram or RBD), up to the evaluation of the functional safety parameters required and the relative level of reliability (SIL/PL required), and finally the verification of the correct planning through the evaluation of the reliability parameters analysed (SIL/PL verification), including the drafting of the relative sections of manuals (Manuals for Safety Loops).
+The verification, as conducted by ECO Certificazioni, of the parts linked to the safety of the command system is a voluntary modular service structured in phases.
+Therefore, the service was developed to accompany machine manufacturers from the defining of the safety functions derived from the machine risk assessment.
+Moreover, it continues to the definition of the functional diagrams (Functional Block Diagram or FBD and Reliability Block Diagram or RBD).
+Subsequently, it proceeds to the evaluation of the functional safety parameters required and the relative level of reliability (SIL/PL required).
+Finally, the process involves the verification of the correct planning through the evaluation of the reliability parameters analyzed (SIL/PL verification).
+This includes the drafting of the relative sections of manuals (Manuals for Safety Loops).

 PROCESS INDUSTRY – SAFETY INTEGRITY LEVEL (SIL)